Sing, Baby, Sing

-Sing, Baby, Sing is a 1936 American film.
+Sing, Baby, Sing is a 1936 American musical comedy film directed by Sidney Lanfield and starring Alice Faye, Adolphe Menjou and Gregory Ratoff.
+It was produced and distributed by Twentieth Century Fox.
 Richard A. Whiting and Walter Bullock received an Academy Award nomination in Best Original Song at the 9th Academy Awards for their song "When Did You Leave Heaven".